Python Requests Library (Examples and Video)

 How to Add Requests Readers to Python Request

-To add a request headers to your GET and POST requests, pass a dictionary to the headers parameter of the get() and post() methods.
+To add a request headers to your GET and POST requests, pass a dictionary to the headers parameter of the get() and post() functions.

 import requests